-Job Title Name Responsibilities Site Waste Manager TBC To ensure that all staff, contractors and sub-contractors responsible for waste management have access to this WMP.
+Job Title Responsibilities Compound Package Managers To ensure that all staff, contractors and sub-contractors responsible for waste management have access to this WMP.
 Evaluate waste management and treatment options.
 Monitor waste KPIs.
 Provision of toolbox talks related to waste management in conjunction with the Environmental Manager.
-Environmental Manager Craig Hynd Responsible for legal compliance at the AHEP site, and ensuring waste contractors and waste management facilities are appropriately licensed and permitted.
+Environmental Manager Will act as the Site Waste Manager and will be responsible for legal compliance at the AHEP site, and ensuring waste contractors and waste management facilities are appropriately licensed and permitted.
 Provision of toolbox talks relating to waste management.
-Construction Manager Jose Enrique Perez To produce a waste forecast based on the construction activities to be carried out on site.
+Construction Manager To produce a waste forecast based on the construction activities to be carried out on site.
 To establish take back schemes with suppliers where possible.